-CALHAN, COLORADO: ATC is making life easier for two Colorado adventurers.
+CALHAN, COLORADO: ATC is making life easier for two all-terrain adventurers.

 Almost seven years ago, Carol Lugg became paralyzed, transforming her and her husband William’s lives.
 In need of transportation that would survive the rough terrain in which they live, they began researching wheelchair-accessible vehicles.

 In rural Colorado, a minivan isn’t an option; the dirt roads and heavy snowfalls make it essential to have a vehicle with four-wheel drive.
 With safety and comfort in mind, William discovered ATC to be the best option for his family.

 “The only access to our house is via dirt roads, and winter access can be through a foot of snow or more,” William said.
 “An accessible minivan just wasn’t going to cut it for us.”